 – The hormones are absorbed into the body through the skin.

-This one (the contraceptive ring): where you have to insert this gel ring inside the vajayjay and leave it in there for 3 weeks.
-Now this one I used for 3 months and I did not like it at all.
-I had thought it would be even MORE convenient than the patch because I just stick it in there and leave it in there for 3 weeks without having to worry about it.
+This one (the contraceptive ring): where you have to insert this ring inside the vajayjay and leave it in there for 3 weeks.
+Now this one I used for 3 months and I did not like it.
+I thought it would be even MORE convenient than the patch because I just stick it in there and leave it in there for 3 weeks without having to worry about it.
 HOWEVER the hormones in this did not work well with my body.
 I became super cranky and ultra snappy and extra sassy… and no one likes a cranky snappy sassy diva.
+(Dr. Yen notes that most doctors used the ring themselves before the new IUD with hormones came out.
+Many ring users LOVE it.
+But each woman responds differently to different hormones.)

 + SUPER convenient – you put it in and leave it in the for 3 weeks.